-Primers make it easier for you to remove the wallpaper.
+Primers also make it easier for you to remove the wallpaper.
 Since you are pretty much focused on applying (not removing) wallpaper, this may seem like an unnecessary concern.
 However, if you plan to own that home for the rest of your life, it is something you should definitely consider.
 And if you’re not, consider the next person who buys the house.
 Bare walls should not be layered with wallpaper, so consider what will happen in five or ten years when you want to give the room a new look.
 Pieces of drywall will come down with the wallpaper if they were not primed.

 Also, keep in mind that you may need to remove the wallpaper if the job was not done well.
 It could be a matter of days, not years, and you do not want to damage your walls in the process.

 Primer is always a good idea, but you should need to follow the directions on the primer specified on the wallpaper roll.
 Even if your wall has a layer of latex paint on it, you need primer.
 Additionally, you will need primer if your wallpaper has pre-adhesive on it because the latex will soften under the paste.
 The end result is that the surface is not able to hold the wallpaper properly because it lacks a hard surface.

 Primer prevents latex paints from softening under the paste.
 When the paste is applied, it sticks only to the primer, not the paint (or in the worst-case scenario, the sheetrock behind the paint).
 If you ever apply wallpaper onto a latex paint, then you could end up tearing the sheetrock when you have to remove the paper.